 - Keep your house 5-10 degrees warmer than usual.
 This will keep baby calm and comfortable.

 - Dress yourself in lightweight clothing or layers–we will keep the studio or your home warm for the session and you may get hot!

 - Please let me know ahead of time if there is anything special you would like to try, and I will let you know if your idea lends itself to my style and skill sets.

 - Plan for your newborn shoot to take 1.5-2 hours, though on rare occasions we may go a little over two hours.

-Though not an absolute requirement, I prefer to photograph newborn babies when they are about 2 weeks old whenever possible.
-Please let me know (call, text, or email is fine) as soon as baby is born, and we will try to schedule your shoot within this time frame.
+Your shoot date is tentative until baby is born.
+I prefer to photograph newborn babies when they are about 10-14 days old whenever possible.
+Please let me know (call, text, or email is fine) as soon as baby is born, and we will try to schedule your shoot within this time frame, if possible.